 Skip to content

-The DUMB backend is a FastAPI service that manages configuration, process lifecycle, and real-time updates.
+The DUMB backend is a FastAPI service that manages configuration, setup hooks, process lifecycle, dependency ordering, route generation, and real-time updates.
 It is the control plane for all managed services.

 Component Responsibility